EngrNoman/HTML-CSS-Projects/README.md

 # HTML-CSS-Projects
-# HTML &amp; CSS Projects  A collection of HTML and CSS projects to demonstrate various web development concepts and designs.
+# HTML & CSS Projects  A collection of HTML and CSS projects to demonstrate various web development concepts and designs.
 Each project showcases different layouts, styles, and techniques, perfect for practicing and learning front-end development.